axelerant/testimonials-widget/readme.txt

 1. Configure the 'Testimonials Widget' to select quotes and display as needed
 1. Alternately, use the `[testimonialswidget_list]` or `[testimonialswidget_widget]` shortcodes to display testimonials on a page or in a post
 1. Alternately, read the FAQ for `testimonialswidget_list()` and `testimonialswidget_widget()` theme functions usage

-== Upgrade Notice ==

-= Version 2.0.0 =
-* CSS
-	* Class `testimonialswidget_company` replaces `testimonialswidget_source`
-	* Class `testimonialswidget_source` replaces `testimonialswidget_author`
-	* The tighten widget display up, p tags within q are displayed inline.
-* JavaScript
-	* The JavaScript for rotating testimonials is moved to the footer.
-As such, your theme requires `wp_footer()` in the footer.
-* Shortcode options
-	* `hide_source` replaced by `hide_url`
-	* `hide_author` replaced by `hide_source`
-* Testimonials
-	* Migration from the old custom table to new custom post type is automatically done.
-Import might take a few moments to complete.
-	* Company, URL and email details are attempted to be identified and placed properly based upon the original author and source fields.
-The company is "guessed" from the `author` field when there's a ", " or " of " context.
-If the `source` is an email, it's saved as such.
-Otherwise, it's assumed to be a URL.
-	* Public testimonials are saved as Published.
-Non-public testimonials are marked as Private.
-* Widget options
-	* "Show author" and "Show source" options are replaced by "Hide source" and "Hide URL" respectively.
-There's no backwards compatibility for these changes.
-	* Default `min-height` is now 250px than 150px.

 == Frequently Asked Questions ==